videoDAC/livepeer-delegator-aragon-app/README.md

 Follow these [instructions to install this app in any Aragon DAO.](https://github.com/videoDAC/livepeer-aragon/blob/master/install-nets.md).

+If you are already a power user of aragonCLI, you can [create a DAO-based Transcoder using this script](https://github.com/videoDAC/livepeer-aragon/blob/master/aragoncli-commands.md).

 ## Overview

 [Livepeer](https://livepeer.org) is a delegated-proof-of-stake protocol which governs the operation of a network of Transcoder nodes.
 [Aragon](https://aragon.org) is a project to empower freedom by creating tools for decentralized organizations to thrive.
 Both projects run on [Ethereum](https://ethereum.org) blockchain.